Contact Information

 Research Interests

-- mesoscale meteorology
+- Mesoscale meteorology

-- tropical meteorology
+- Radar meteorology

-- radar and satellite meteorology
+- Satellite meteorology

 Education